When people ask me what sort of training budget I’ve managed, I inwardly smile.

 If you have expert groups who require additional continued professional development (CPD), but your company can’t afford to support expensive external qualifications, why not create an internal/external networking group.
 I’ve supported several of these.
 A great way to connect like-minded people and share ideas when working within the confines of a limited training budget.
 They work brilliantly and cost next to nothing.

 Start by reaching out to other local businesses who have similar working groups.
 For example, project managers, business analysts or customer experience experts (the list is endless).
 Work with enthusiastic expert volunteers.
 Connect them and help them shape the (volunteer) speaker agenda for their first few meet-ups.
 If the companies you’re collaborating with have a bit more budget than you, perhaps they could sponsor pizza and drinks, while you provide the venue.
-Meetup is a great place to advertise the events once they’re up and running.
+Meetup.com is a great place to advertise the events once they’re up and running.
 Use their site, LinkedIn, Facebook or Twitter to publicise the events.
 I’m sure it will surprise you how many people come along.
-Check out a great example.

 12. National Learning at Work Week